ofiwg/libfabric/man/fi_endpoint.3.md

   data transfers have completed.
 The sync is not ordered with respect to non-send operations.

-*FI_REMOTE_WRITE*
-: The FI_REMOTE_WRITE flag is used in conjunction with access domains that use mode FI_WRITE_NONCOHERENT.
-The fi_ep_sync with FI_REMOTE_WRITE is issued on the target side of an RMA or atomic data transfer.
-It ensures that the view of memory of the local process is consistent with memory updates from the network.
-See fi_getinfo for additional details on FI_WRITE_NONCOHERENT.

 ## fi_alias

 This call creates an alias to the specified endpoint.
 Conceptually,